acentswap/docs2-wiki/products/stableswap/how-to-stableswap.md

 **Why does the farm staking need to be migrated?**&#x20;

-Since most trading activities of HAY-BUSD will be on the StableSwap using the Stable LP going forward, CAKE incentives should be directed to reward the Stable LP stakers for encouraging them to provide the liquidity.
+Since most trading activities of HAY-BUSD will be on the StableSwap using the Stable LP going forward, ADE incentives should be directed to reward the Stable LP stakers for encouraging them to provide the liquidity.
 There would be less activity for the original HAY-BUSD LP (with the v2 AMM).

 ## How to Migrate LP

-There will be a 24-hour window starting from StableSwap launch, and before the CAKE incentives are redirected and the new farm for HAY-BUSD Stable LP is launched.
+There will be a 24-hour window starting from StableSwap launch, and before the ADE incentives are redirected and the new farm for HAY-BUSD Stable LP is launched.
 Here’s what you should do if you are currently staking HAY-BUSD LP in the farm:

 1 - Unstake HAY-BUSD LP from the [farms page](https://pancakeswap.finance/farms)&#x20;